corn2code/TWAStutorial/README.md

-# Tutorial TWAS (part 1: get expression data from RNA-Seq data)
+# Tutorial TWAS (part 1: get gene expression levels from RNA-Seq data)

 The tutorial assumes the student has basic coding knowledge in Bash, Python, and R.